-Washington Navy Yard, the redevelopment of the Arthur Capper Carrollsburg public housing project through the federal HOPE VI program, construction of a new headquarters for the US Department of Transportation, and the reconfiguration of the 55-acre Southeast Federal Center to allow new housing, offices, and waterfront parkland.
+These initiatives have included the relocation of 5,000 federal employees back to the Washington Navy Yard, the redevelopment of the Arthur Capper Carrollsburg public housing project through the federal HOPE VI program, construction of a new headquarters for the US Department of Transportation, and the reconfiguration of the 55acre Southeast Federal Center to allow new housing, offices, and waterfront parkland.
 Significant private and public investment has followed, including the construction of new office buildings, hotels, and housing as well as the Nationals Ballpark.
-Signature new parks such as Yards Park, an award-winning 4-acre waterfront park, are drawing thousands of visitors weekly. and m2ost recently, groundbreaking for the new Washington Nationals ballpark (see discussion under Section AW 2.2).
+Signature new parks such as Yards Park, an award-winning 4-acre waterfront park, are drawing thousands of visitors weekly. and m2ost recently, groundbreaking for the new Washington Nationals Ballpark (see discussion under Section AW-2.2).
 1913.2

-- 1913.3 Revitalization of the Near Southeast/Capitol Riverfront has been one of the cornerstones of the Anacostia Waterfront Initiative (AWI).
+1913.3 Revitalization of the Near Southeast/Capitol Riverfront has been one of the cornerstones of the Anacostia Waterfront Initiative (AWI).
 A 2003 AWI Urban Design Plan for the area provides a framework for its redevelopment.
 The Plan seeks to harness the development momentum in the Near Southeast and provide the direction necessary to help the neighborhood reach its full potential.
 While many of the recommendations from the 2003 AWI Plan have been completed, future development should continue to create It also addresses the infrastructure, transportation, open space, and streetscape improvements necessary to support redevelopment.
 The Near Southeast Plan establishes strategies to reconnect the area to the river, create mixed income housing opportunities, provide pedestrian-friendly streets, enhance neighborhood resilience to flooding and other climate threats, and establish great public spaces both on the waterfront and in the adjacent neighborhood.
-One of its AWI's most important principles is to preserve existing low-income housing in the area, while adding thousands of units of new market rate and affordable housing.
-1913.3 - The Near Southeast Urban Design Plan, as part of the Anacostia Waterfront Initiative envisioneds M Street SE as a great urban boulevard with high-density offices and apartments activated by ground floor retail space, restaurants, and civic uses.
+One of its AWI's most important principles is to preserve existing low- income housing in the area, while adding thousands of units of new market rate and affordable housing.
+1913.3

+1913.4 The Near Southeast Urban Design Plan, as part of the Anacostia Waterfront Initiative envisioneds M Street SE as a great urban boulevard with high-density offices and apartments activated by ground floor retail space, restaurants, and civic uses.
 It calls for the extension of New Jersey Avenue and other streets in the city grid to the waterfront, terminating at a new shoreline park and waterfront promenade, which has been completed as Yards Park.
 The Plan calls for the preservation of important historic resources and the respectful integration of future developments with those of historic resources.
 These include the majority of the Navy Yard, which is now designated as historic and such as the "Blue Castle" trolley barn and Latrobe Gate at the Navy Yard, as well as the historic street grid and network of park reservations laid out by Pierre L'Enfant.
 Strategies to link the area with adjacent neighborhoods like Southwest and Capitol Hill also are provided.
+1913.4

-1913.4 - Several subareas are were identified by the Near Southeast Urban Design Plan, with land use and urban design goals set forth for each.
+1913.5 Several subareas are were identified by the Near Southeast Urban Design Plan, with land use and urban design goals set forth for each.
 These areas are South Capitol Gateway, Canal Blocks, Capper Carrollsburg, the Marine Barracks area, the 8th Street SE historic area, East M Street, the Navy Yard, the Southeast Federal Center, and the WASA pump station area.
 Strategies to better connect and integrate these areas are provided.
-The Near Southeast Plan lays laid out a street and block plan for the entire area, as well as a trail system and open space framework.
-Guidelines for specific sites such as Florida Rock (near the foot of South Capitol) and Maritime Plaza (the former Washington Gas site) are were provided to ensure that planned development fits into the framework for the overall area.
-1913.5
+The Near Commented: Needs some approximation of numbers in order to assess the total of market rate and affordable housing anticipated.